 Buffett’s portfolio fell like most everyone’s during the GFC, declining about 30% at the worst of the crisis.
 However, the S&P 500 was down over 55% at one point during the same period.
 Berkshire’s focus on “conservatively financed” assets might have helped Buffett dodge the worst of the financial sector meltdown.
 His big financial holdings, after all, include American Express and Bank of America, both of which came through the crisis largely intact.

-Since the Buffett Indicator says stocks are still very overpriced, and since the markets have been flat to slightly positive since the fourth quarter of 2022, it is difficult to say how difficult economic conditions could affect Buffett’s opportunities for new investments.
+Since the Buffett Indicator says stocks are still very overpriced, and since the markets have been flat to slightly positive since the fourth quarter of 2022, it is difficult to say how difficult economic conditions could affect Buffett’s opportunities for new investments and investment styles.
 Rising rates will increase funding costs across the board, for Buffett and any competitors he must bid against for attractive assets.
 They will also raise the discount rate for future earnings, hurting growth stocks, but not necessarily changing the equation for value.

 Meanwhile, inflation, while running too hot for central banks’ comfort, can be passed through to customers in most of the industries in which Berkshire operates.
 Unless there is a serious economic contraction, on the 4%-plus scale seen during the GFC, it is unlikely that Buffett’s portfolio will suffer much.

 Rather, as he wrote in his 2016 investors letter, “During such scary periods, you should never forget two things: First, widespread fear is your friend as an investor, because it serves up bargain purchases.
 Second, personal fear is your enemy.
 It will also be unwarranted.”